ajbrown/name-machine/README.md

 We randomly select a name from the list by generating a random floating point number, and picking the first name that has a higher or equal cumulative frequency than our random number.

+#### Contributing

+Contributions are wanted and appreciated!
+Please submit your suggestions as issues, or open a pull request.
+Please target the develop branch!